Invasion percolation

 It "explicitly takes into account the transport process taking place".
 A wetting fluid such as water takes over from a non-wetting fluid such as oil, and capillary forces are taken into account.
 It was introduced by Wilkinson and Willemsen (1983).

+Invasion percolation proceeds in avalanches or bursts, and thus exhibits a form of intermittency.
+This avalanche behavior has been likened to self-organized criticality.